Agriculture and rural development

 Moving towards an increasingly sustainable model of agriculture

-Industrial agriculture contributes in large measure to the unsustainability of our development model and, in turn, is one of the sectors most deeply affected by its associated risks (consider the impact of climate change).
+Industrial agriculture contributes in large measure to the unsustainability of our current development model and, in turn, is one of the sectors most deeply affected by its associated risks (consider the impact of climate change).
 But agriculture can also be a fundamental part of the solution, promoting innovative, sustainable and environmentally, socially and economically resilient solutions.
 Thus, agriculture as a way to rebuild a social, economic, and cultural fabric capable of facing global challenges and able to guarantee the centrality of Man and the quality of human life can become one of the main contributions to collectively design and implement a truly sustainable development.

 Our research mission